kahlil/grunt-compass/README.md

 This is a custom grunt.js task that executes `compass compile` for you and prints the COMPASS output to `grunt.log.write()`.

+1. Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-compass`
-1. Call `grunt.loadNpmTasks('grunt-compass')` in your gruntfile.
+2. Call `grunt.loadNpmTasks('grunt-compass')` in your gruntfile.
-2. Configure `grunt watch` to watch your scss files and call the task. e.g.:
+3. Configure `grunt watch` to watch your scss files and call the task. e.g.:

 	```javascript